cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 {"Result":["Data updated with new readings from Excel Workbook.","Timeseries Data has been updated."]}
 ```
 #### 2.4 Post-Build
-All the data are available in both the KG and RDB.
+The instantiated data will be available in the KG and RDB, and requires their own queries to access.
 The mapping files can be retrieved from the `data` directory.